GiuseppeSoriano/WeFood/Documentation/Documentation.md

 - Show post with the highest/lowest star ranking
 - Show most/less used ingredients
 - Show most/less used ingredients by a user
+- Show total amount of calories of a recipe
 - To add others...